-Patentability is a combination of two expert evaluations to address all four patentability requirements: 1. patent eligible subject matter, 2. useful, 3. novel, and 4. non-obvious.
-Our patentability expert can you help make these determinations.
+Patentability is a combination of two expert evaluations to address all four requirements: 1. patent eligible subject matter, 2. useful, 3. novel, and 4. non-obvious.
+Our expert can help you make these determinations.
 Is your invention patentable?

 The first evaluation is a determination whether or not an idea or invention is patent eligible subject matter.
 A process, a machine, a manufacture, or composition of matter can obtain a patent.
 In the U.S., there are four categories of patent eligible subject matter: